RyanCCollins/corporate-dashboard/app/src/containers/GeospatialViewContainer/README.md

 ## GeospatialViewContainer
-A container that does ...
+A container that manages state for the GeospatialViewContainer.

 ### Example Usage